Ways to Relieve Menstrual Cramps

 • severe abdominal pain

-• as well as pain in the thighs, hips, and back.
+• pain in the thighs, hips, and back.

 Types of Dysmenorrhea